Matheendev/Walmart_Data_Analysis/README.md

-# Walmart_Data_Analysis
+# Exploratory Data Analysis (EDA) Walmart_Data_Analysis

 ## About

-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
+This project involved a comprehensive Exploratory Data Analysis (EDA) of Walmart sales data using SQL.
+The primary focus was to extract valuable insights through data manipulation and analysis, addressing a range of business questions.
+To ensure data accuracy and consistency, rigorous data wrangling processes were implemented within the MySQL environment.

 ## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The primary objective of this project was to gain practical experience in SQL query development by delving into Walmart's sales data.

+By conducting in-depth analysis, the project aimed to uncover key trends, patterns, and relationships within the data, including identifying top-performing branches and products, understanding sales patterns, and analyzing customer behavior.
+These insights can serve as a foundation for developing effective sales strategies and optimization initiatives.

 ## About Data